aliaksandr-tsukanau/cargopy/docs/introduction.rst

 ============

-Happyly helps to abstract your business logic from messaging stuff, so that your code is maintainable and follows single responsibility principle.
+Happyly helps to abstract your business logic from messaging stuff, so that your code is maintainable and ensures separation of concerns.

 Have you ever seen a codebase where serialization, message queue managing and business logic